 Congratulations!
-After several years of re-imagining your life and work, you are now working from home!
+After several years of re-imagining your life and work, you now have a work from home job!
 No more transit fares and long time spent in transition between work and home.
 Yea!

 However, joining a new employer and new environment without our boss and colleagues present is a new experience for most of us.